aeremin/nx-monorepo/README.md

 TODOs:
 - Is there a way not to have `src` subfolders?
 They don't provide a lot of value, but make a folder structure "deeper".
+  - Removed it in common library, but it seems that Nx really wants to have `src/assets` folders in apps.

 ### Tools